 The Campbell County Sheriff’s Office deputy who shot and killed a Wyoming man who fired a shotgun at his patrol vehicle acted in self-defense, the county’s top prosecutor has determined, according to a letter obtained Thursday by Cowboy State Daily.

 Campbell County Attorney Nathan Henkes reviewed the independent investigation of the Wyoming Division of Criminal Investigation (DCI) of the Aug.
-4 shootout between Campbell County Sheriff’s Office Deputy Samuel Boyles and Christopher Morales, who lives in Wright.
+4 shootout between Campbell County Sheriff’s Office Deputy Samuel Boyles and Christopher Morales, who lived in Wright.

 Morales was 55.